tarrie/journal/README.md

 	connect the fields in a type’s schema to a data source.
 Resolvers are the mechanism by which requests are fulfilled

 #### Schema's
-Any field that ends w/ a exclamation point !, is a required fied. `ID!` is a unique type that can be either String or int
+Any field that ends w/ a exclamation point !, is a required fied. `ID!` scalar type is a unique identifier that can be either String or Int.

 **Root Types**: Query, Mutation, and Subscription, these types similar to the ones you define, but they’re different in that you expose them from your schema as the entry point for your API.